 - It maintains your blood pressure.

-- It helps in getting higher purpose of life.
+- It helps in getting a higher purpose in life.

 - Meditation gives you all day positive energy.